GeorgeCiesinski/image-filters/README.md

 ## Features

-- Loads images in openCV compatible formats, listed below
+- Loads images in most openCV compatible image formats, listed below under "Compatible Formats"
-- Switch between RGB and grayscale
+- Applies conversion between RGB and grayscale
 - Applies changes to the image brightness & contrast
 - Applies different kind of filters such as sharpness, gaussian blur, and averaging
-- Saves output image to user specified location
+- Saves output image to user specified location and using the specified format
-- Program generates a detailed log file every time it is run
+- Generates a detailed log file every time it is run
-- Program also backs up the past five logs in case an issue has occurred in a previous run
+- Backs up the past five logs in case an issue has occurred in a previous run

 ## Compatible Formats